O’Reilly Automotive (NASDAQ:ORLY) Updates FY 2022 Earnings Guidance

-O’Reilly Automotive (NASDAQ:ORLY – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday.
+O’Reilly Automotive (NASDAQ:ORLY – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $32.35-$32.85 for the period, compared to the consensus earnings per share estimate of $31.87.
 The company issued revenue guidance of $14.10 billion-$14.30 billion, compared to the consensus revenue estimate of $14.15 billion.
-O’Reilly Automotive also updated its FY22 guidance to $32.35-32.85 EPS.

 O’Reilly Automotive Price Performance

-In other O’Reilly Automotive news, Chairman David E. Oreilly sold 15,000 shares of the stock in a transaction on Wednesday, August 10th.
+In other O’Reilly Automotive news, Chairman David E. Oreilly sold 15,000 shares of the business’s stock in a transaction that occurred on Wednesday, August 10th.
+The shares were sold at an average price of $723.11, for a total value of $10,846,650.00.
+Following the completion of the transaction, the chairman now owns 279,582 shares of the company’s stock, valued at approximately $202,168,540.02.
+The transaction was disclosed in a filing with the SEC, which is available through this link.
+In other news, Chairman David E. Oreilly sold 15,000 shares of the stock in a transaction dated Wednesday, August 10th.
 The stock was sold at an average price of $723.11, for a total transaction of $10,846,650.00.
-Following the transaction, the chairman now owns 279,582 shares of the company’s stock, valued at approximately $202,168,540.02.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-In other news, CEO Gregory D. Johnson sold 1,618 shares of the business’s stock in a transaction on Monday, October 24th.
-The shares were sold at an average price of $755.00, for a total transaction of $1,221,590.00.
-Following the completion of the sale, the chief executive officer now directly owns 4,703 shares of the company’s stock, valued at approximately $3,550,765.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, Chairman David E. Oreilly sold 15,000 shares of the stock in a transaction on Wednesday, August 10th.
-The stock was sold at an average price of $723.11, for a total value of $10,846,650.00.
-Following the completion of the transaction, the chairman now directly owns 279,582 shares in the company, valued at $202,168,540.02.
+Following the transaction, the chairman now directly owns 279,582 shares in the company, valued at approximately $202,168,540.02.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, EVP Thomas Mcfall sold 300 shares of the business’s stock in a transaction that occurred on Thursday, August 11th.
+The stock was sold at an average price of $724.62, for a total value of $217,386.00.
+Following the completion of the sale, the executive vice president now owns 5,872 shares of the company’s stock, valued at approximately $4,254,968.64.
 The disclosure for this sale can be found here.
-Insiders sold a total of 47,117 shares of company stock worth $34,307,781 over the last ninety days.
-1.73% of the stock is currently owned by corporate insiders.
+In the last 90 days, insiders sold 46,168 shares of company stock worth $33,741,388.
+1.73% of the stock is currently owned by insiders.

 About O’Reilly Automotive